 Faced with the growing reality of seriously polluted water sources that threaten both public health and the environment, various technologies have been developed for wastewater treatment.
-However, conventional methods often fail to completely eliminate toxic contaminants and typically require substantial energy input.1 To align with the principles of sustainable chemistry, it is essential to develop more efficient reaction conditions and advanced catalytic systems for pollutant removal, thereby ensuring water quality.2 Photocatalysis is a light-driven chemical process that occurs when a photocatalyst is activated by light irradiation.
-This technique has attracted significant attention due to its simplicity, cost-effectiveness, non-toxicity, high degradation efficiency, and long-term stability.
-It is widely regarded as a promising strategy for wastewater treatment and environmental protection.3
+However, conventional methods often fail to completely eliminate toxic contaminants and typically require substantial energy inputs.
+To align with the principles of sustainable chemistry, it is essential to develop more efficient reaction conditions and advanced catalytic systems for pollutant removal, thereby ensuring water quality.
+Photocatalysis is a light-driven chemical process that occurs when a photocatalyst is activated under light irradiation.
+This technique has attracted considerable attention due to its simplicity, cost-effectiveness, non-toxicity, high degradation efficiency, and long-term stability.
+It is widely recognized as a promising strategy for wastewater treatment and environmental protection.